SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/EventData/setBlockExecution.md

 keywords: setBlockExecution(Bool)
 ---

+# Void setBlockExecution(Bool value)

-This method prevents current event action to be executed (e.g. save in a "Before save company" event).
+Used to prevent the current event action from being executed.

+For example, save in a "Before save company" event).